 - Improve the risk/return tradeoff of your portfolio.

-Some situations require different expertise than typical stock and bond portfolio implementation.
-These situations usually pertain to employer-related retirement plans and stock options, margin strategies, and real estate exchanges.
+Some situations require different expertise than typical stock and bond portfolio investments.
+These situations usually pertain to employer-related retirement plans and stock options, margin strategies and real estate exchanges.

 Alternative investments may be illiquid in nature, redeemed at more or less than the original amount invested, subject to special risks, and not suitable for all investors.